-(1) An issuer shall ensure that all written disclosure containing scientific or technical exploration information concerning a property material to the issuer includes:

-(a) to the extent not previously disclosed in writing and filed by the issuer, the results, or a summary of the material results, of surveys and investigations regarding the property;

-(b) a summary of the interpretation of the exploration information to the extent that such interpretation has not been previously disclosed in writing and filed by the issuer; and

-(c) a description of the quality assurance program and quality control measures applied during the execution of the work being reported on.

-(2) An issuer shall ensure that all written disclosure containing sample or analytical or testing results on a property material to the issuer includes

-(a) to the extent not previously disclosed in writing and filed by the issuer, a summary description of the geology, mineral occurrences and nature of mineralization found;

-(b) to the extent not previously disclosed in writing and filed by the issuer, a summary description of rock types, geological controls and widths of mineralized zones, and the identification of any significantly higher grade intervals within a lower grade intersection;

-(c) the location, number, type, nature and spacing or density of the samples collected and the location and dimensions of the area sampled;

-(d) identification of any drilling, sampling, recovery or other factors that could materially affect the accuracy or reliability of the data referred to in this subsection;

-(e) a summary description of the type of analytical or testing procedures utilized, sample size, the name and location of each analytical or testing laboratory used, the certification of each laboratory, if known to the issuer, and any relationship of the laboratory to the issuer; and

-(f) a listing of the lengths of individual samples or sample composites with analytical values, widths and, to the extent known to the issuer, the true widths of the mineralized zone.

-(a) the effective date of each estimate of mineral resources and mineral reserves;

-(b) details of quantity and grade or quality of each category of mineral resources and mineral reserves;

-(c) details of the key assumptions, parameters and methods used to estimate the mineral resources and mineral reserves;

-(d) a general discussion of the extent to which the estimate of mineral resources and mineral reserves may be materially affected by any known environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues; and

-(e) a statement that mineral resources which are not mineral reserves do not have demonstrated economic viability.

-3.5 Exception for Written Disclosure Already Filed - The requirements of sections 3.3 and 3.4 are satisfied by reference, in written disclosure, to a previously filed disclosure document that complies with those requirements.

-PART 4 OBLIGATION TO FILE A TECHNICAL REPORT
+- (1) AnExcept as provided in section 3.5, an issuer shall ensure that all written disclosure containingof scientific or technical exploration information concerningmade by or on behalf of the issuer about a mineral project on a property material to the issuer includes: - (a) to the extent not previously disclosed in writing and filed by the issuer, the results, or a summary of the material results, of surveys and investigations regarding the property; - (b) a summary of the interpretation of the exploration information to the extent that such interpretation has not been previously disclosed in writing and filed by the issuer; and - (c) a description of the quality assurance program and quality control measures applied during the execution of the work being reported on. - (2) AnExcept as provided in section 3.5, an issuer shall ensure that all written disclosure containing sample or analytical or testing results on a property material to the issuer includes - to the extent not previously disclosed in writing and filed by the issuer, a summary description of the geology, mineral occurrences and nature of mineralization found; - (b) to the extent not previously disclosed in writing and filed by the issuer, a summary description of rock types, geological controls and widths of mineralized zones, and the identification of any significantly higher grade intervals within a lower grade intersection; - (c) (c) the location, number, type, nature and spacing or density of the samples collected and the location and dimensions of the area sampled; - (d) identification of any drilling, sampling, recovery or other factors that could materially affect the accuracy or reliability of the data referred to in this subsection; - (e) a summary description of the type of analytical or testing procedures utilized, sample size, the name and location of each analytical or testing laboratory used, the certification of each laboratory, if known to the issuer, and any relationship of the laboratory to the issuer; and

+- (f) a listing of the lengths of individual samples or sample composites with analytical values, widths and, to the extent known to the issuer, the true widths of the mineralized zone. - 3.4 Requirements Applicable to Written Disclosure of Mineral Resources and Mineral Reserves - An issuer shall ensure that all written disclosure of mineral resources or mineral reserves on a property material to the issuer includes: - (a) the effective date of each estimate of mineral resources and mineral reserves; - (b) details of quantity and grade or quality of each category of mineral resources and mineral reserves; - (c) details of the key assumptions, parameters and methods used to estimate the mineral resources and mineral reserves; - (d) a general discussion of the extent to which the estimate of mineral resources and mineral reserves may be materially affected by any known environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues; and - (e) ain the circumstance where the results of an economic analysis of mineral resources are reported, a proximate statement that mineral resources whichthat are not mineral reserves do not have demonstrated economic viability. - 3.5 Exception for Written Disclosure Already Filed - The requirements of sections 3.2.
+3.3 and 3.4 (a), (c) and (d) are satisfied by reference, in written disclosure, to a previously filed disclosure document that complies with those requirements.